GabrielGrimberg/Advanced-Algorithms/README.md

 - Method to initialise Depth First Traversal of Graph.
 - Recursive Depth First Traversal for the adjacency matrix.
 - Method to display the graph representation.

+## Topological Ordering
+Topological ordering of a directed graph is a linear ordering of its vertices such that for every directed edge "uv" from vertex "u" to vertex "v", "u" comes before v in the ordering.

+For example in a game you would have a quest although that quest may have requirements such as completing other quests in order to complete this quest.

+##### Information
+- Time Complexity: Linear.
+- We can use topological ordering only if the graph has no directed cycles.
+- Important in project management.

+As mentioned above the applications for Topological Ordering can be used in games such as quests and tasks.
+It can also be used in universities at constructing the syllabus.